vpineda1996/mical/README.md

 Zia to fill in.

+## Project Description
+Client Side application of the Mical Project.
+Rest of description for Zia to fill in.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.